kemsky/stream/README.md

 //prints 1, 2, 3
 ```
-Notice that callback does not have `index:uint` and `array:Array` parameters -
+*Notice that callback does not have `index:uint` and `array:Array` parameters -
-it is the only difference between Array and Stream APIs.
+it is one of the differences between Array and Stream APIs.*

 ## foldLeft, foldRight methods

-Javascript array has `reduce` method which is similar.
+Javascript Array has `reduce` method which is quite similar.
 ```as3
 var sum2:Number = $(0, 1, 2, 3, 4).foldRight(function (prev:Number, current:Number):Number
 {